-The 2018 year of account, the sole remaining year of the syndicate, remains open at 36 months with no successor year to close into and there being no market within Lloyd's for an external RITC of a Life syndicate of this scale.
+The 2018 year of account, the sole remaining year of the syndicate, remains open at 48 months with no successor year to close into and there being no market within Lloyd's for an external RITC of a Life syndicate.
 Management continues to work closely with the Syndicate's member to conclude the Syndicate's liabilities as soon as possible.